Well-being activities to practice during confinement.

 Everything is decided before 6 years old by Fitzhugh Dodson

-- Baby, tell me who you are of Philippe Grandsenne
+Baby, tell me who you are of Philippe Grandsenne

 The arrival of a newborn takes his parents on an adventure full of unexpected events.
-Far from theories and preconceived ideas, this book, written by a pediatrician, has only one ambition: to help parents watch their baby live in order to understand him as he is.
+Far from theories and preconceived ideas, this book, written by a pediatrician, has only one ambition: to help parents watch their baby live to understand him as he is.

 4. Listen to podcasts

-Out of inspiration?
-Here are some leads…
+Running out of inspiration?
+Here are some ideas…

 -